 Selina has earned a name for itself as a nomad friendly spot to stay, especially among surfers.
 Their set-up in Tamarindo is no different, boasting comfortable living quarters, an established workspace and a location convenient for surfing.

 There are also daily activities available from the resort, including yoga, salsa lessons and surfing classes.
 When you’re not tapping away at your computer, then you can make new friends in the common areas.
+On the days that the surf isnt pumping (which it pretty much alwasy is) we recommend that you take a day trip out to Arenal, where you can visit waterfalls or climb a Volcano!

 What we love: